lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 * At some point, decide to stop collecting data.
 * Compute the average treatment effect for the control version vs the test variant(s) on each metric.
 Calculate some measure of uncertainty (like a P-value or confidence/credible interval).
 Make a decision about whether to replace the existing production product with one of the test variants.

 This process is so common because, well, it works - if followed, it will usually result in the introduction of product features which increase our favorite metric.
-It is a series of discrete steps in the product space which attempt to optimize the favorite metric without incurring unacceptable losses on the other metrics.
+It creates a series of discrete steps in the product space which attempt to optimize the favorite metric without incurring unacceptable losses on the other metrics.

 In this process, the average treatment effect is the star of the show.
 But as we learn in Stats 101, two distributions can look drastically different while still having the same average.
 For example, here are four remarkably different distributions with the same average: